exercism/julia/concepts/vectors/about.md

 ## Concatenation

-Array concatenation is fairly simple for 1-D arrays, though a glance at the manual gives warning of complexities in store when we consider multidimensional arrays.
+Concatenation is fairly simple for vectors, though a glance at the manual gives warning of complexities in store when we consider multidimensional arrays.

-The [`append!()][append] function can take a mixture of several arrays and single elements as input.
+The [`append!()][append] function can take a mixture of several vectors and single elements as input.

 ```julia-repl
 julia> append!([1, 2], [3, 4], [-1, -2], 15)